bguiz/blog-bguiz/src/posts/2024-06-06-hedera-blockchain-or-not.md

 achieve consensus **less frequently**.
 They can do so while maintaining a higher transaction throughput.
 This represents a classic software engineering tradeoff:
-Optimize for
+Optimise for
 [higher throughput at the cost of increased latency](https://stackoverflow.com/a/39187441/194982).

 Hashgraph deals with individual transactions.
-Yet it minimizes the need for extensive data propagation.
+Yet it minimises the need for extensive data propagation.
 It does so by employing clever techniques
 (gossip about gossip and virtual voting).
 Nodes need to determine which transactions other nodes have witnessed.